AliyunContainerService/k8s-for-docker-desktop/README.md

 # Enable Kubernetes on Docker for Desktop in China

-NOTE: It is tested on Docker for Mac 18.02/18.03
+NOTE:

+* The master branch is tested with Docker for Mac/Windows 18.04.
+If you want to use Docker for Mac/Windows 18.02/18.03, please use the 18.03 branch ```git checkout 18.03```
+* If you run on Windows, please execute following commands in Bash shell

 Install Docker for Mac or Windows

 Config registry mirror for Docker daemon with ```https://registry.docker-cn.com```

 ![mirror](./mirror.jpg)

 Preload Kubernetes images form Alibaba Cloud Registry Service, NOTE: you can modify the ```images.properties``` for your own images